 What are social networking applications?
-Here is a brief introduction to social networking applications along with issues they introduce to corporate networks.
+Here's a brief introduction to social networking applications along with issues they introduce to corporate networks.

 Social networks are web-based applications people use to connect with others with whom they share common interests, either professionally or personally.
 Users post content to the application to update connections and share personal news, accomplishments, interests and more.
 This content can be in the form of simple text status updates, videos or photos.
 People use social networks to find a new job, find new clients or stay in touch with long distance friends and family.
 Examples of social networks are LinkedIn, Facebook, Twitter and YouTube.